epidrome/dokey/README.md

 # grading

-Passing grade is awarded as soon as you post to asciinema a demo of basic usage with default options.
-The grade improves for each extra configuration that you demonstrate and becomes excellent as soon as you find a similar tool or for significantly novel uses.
+Passing grade is awarded as soon as you include in your project report a link to a post to asciinema that demonstrates basic usage with default options.
+The grade improves for each extra configuration added and becomes excellent as soon as you find a similar tool or for significantly novel uses.